wanjo-tech/vm2/README.md

 Challenge still accepted!

-The plan is simple, --hide before call and recover when done-- just freeze the danger part!.
+The plan is simple, just freeze the danger part!.
 Might be dirty but it is useful when sandbox still needed for projects.

 ## code